 Scuba divers must be certified by an internationally recognized dive association prior to the voyage, and certification cards and logbooks must be shown on board.
 Please contact us for certification and additional requirements.
 Due to the remote nature of this expedition, and the inherent risks of diving, we require that you have coverage via the Divers Alert Network (DAN), which among other services provides for evacuation and medical care in the case of a diving emergency.
 Subject to change.

 Lindblad-National Geographic Certified Photo Instructor:

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Airfare; diving program; extensions; passport and visa fees; immigration fees; travel protection plan; items of a personal nature including internet, laundry, etc; fuel surcharge may apply.
+Airfare; scuba diving; extensions; premium alcohol; passport and visa fees; immigration fees; travel protection plan; items of a personal nature including Internet, laundry, etc; fuel surcharge may apply.